One of our favourite ways of getting started in a language is still an old trick: self-teaching textbooks.

-No, the best language learning books come from one series: the Routledge Colloquial series.
-Pictured below is the one I’m using for Egyptian Arabic.
+The best language books come from one series: the Routledge Colloquial series.
+Pictured below is the one I used for Egyptian Arabic.

 Here’s why I think textbooks are still great.

 Firstly, language learning textbooks teach you core sentence structures.

 As humans, we’re naturally drawn to things that sound easy and fun.
 An app might try to make learning like a game, or claim that you can learn without even trying to learn any grammar.
 Sounds amazing!
 Tell me about this life hack, please.